 Lemon juice and salt form a great cleaning agent that is especially effective against:

 - Urine stains

 Here’s how to clean your mattress using lemon and salt:

 - Drop several drops of lemon juice onto the salt and let sit for at least one hour.

 - After one hour, scrub the stains with a brush and rinse well with water.
 If the stains are especially bad, repeat until completely removed.

 Tip: To help prevent the growth of fungus, be sure to regularly air out and turn over your mattress.

 This article has been translated from German to English by Christie Sacco.
-You can read the original version here: Matratze reinigen: Tipps und Hausmittel gegen Flecken** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original version here: Matratze reinigen: Tipps und Hausmittel gegen Flecken** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.